Posts for: #Recap

 • Discovered signs of Serenity’s presence in the cabin and were attacked by a Rug of Smothering, later named “Sassy Tassels.”

-• Found a defiled altar to a shadow dragon with a magical crystal orb and a diorama of Tannis.
+• Found an altar to a shadow dragon with a magical crystal orb and a diorama of Tannis.
 Using their holy marks, they summoned the Arbiter, who confirmed this site as the source of the Dusk Lord’s wrath and cleansed it.
 She departed to lift the barrier over Tannis.

 • The next morning, the hag Serenity revealed herself and demanded the return of the orb.
 The party refused, and combat broke out.